mystic-ai/pipeline/README.md

 Once that is done, please run

-    poetry install
+    sh setup.sh

 With this you should be set to work.

-We have pre-commit hooks to run checks against developed code before commiting and pushing it to remote.

-To enable pre-commit hooks please run

-    pre-commit install

-and to allow autoupdate the hooks to their latest

-    pre-commit autoupdate
+This sets up dependencies and pre-commit hooks and pre-push hooks.

-You can manually run it with
+You can manually run pre commit hooks with

     pre-commit run --all-files

+To run tests manually please run

+    pytest

 # License